openstack/releases/doc/source/pike/schedule.rst

 Pike-2 milestone
 ----------------

-XXX is the Pike-2 milestone window for projects following the `release:cycle-with-milestones`_ model.
+8 June 2017 is the Pike-2 milestone window for projects following the `release:cycle-with-milestones`_ model.

 .. _p-final-lib: